timothylimyl/robotx_od_pipeline/robotx_generation/README.md

 #### a.
 Generating images that are unseen by the training process.

-The folder of images can be found in `test_set_uncertainty` which consist of 40 images, each image contains 3 objects of interest.
+The folder of images can be found in `2DOD_Pipeline/use_for_inference/test_set_uncertainty` which consist of 40 images, each image contains 3 objects of interest.

 #### b.
 Get data on ground truth